AdamPtk/linkedin-clone/README.md

 # LinkedIn

-LinkedIn clone created with React, Redux, SASS and Firebase.
+LinkedIn clone created with React, Redux, SASS, MUI and Firebase.
 Feel free to register and check it out: https://linkedin-clone-f2908.web.app/

 ### Development: